 OVERVIEW: The M. Night Shyamalan Foundation's domestic interests support education reform in Philadelphia.
 Globally, the foundation focuses on livelihood opportunities, education, food and water access, and agricultural projects in Africa, India, and Central America.

 IP TAKE: The foundation works with a select number of partners, and provides multi-year support.

-Grantseekers may find reading about MNS's "leaders" useful.
-Grantseekers should note that MNS's Human Trafficking initiative is currently seeking organizations with which to partner.
+Grantseekers may find reading about MNSF's "leaders" useful.
+Grantseekers should note that MNSF's Human Trafficking initiative is currently seeking organizations with which to partner.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)